Family Law Mediation

 The judge is the person who determines what qualifies as an “urgent” matter or “serious disregard.”

-It is up to the judge, not the family dispute resolution practitioner, to decide whether one of the exceptions applies.
+It is up to the judge, not the family law mediator, to decide whether one of the exceptions applies.

 If the practitioner believes it is not appropriate to continue, they can provide the certificate showing that outcome.

-However, if the court does not accept that an exception applies, they may make an order to attend family dispute resolution.
+However, if the court does not accept that an exception applies, they may make an order to attend family law mediation.

 Applying for exception – Family Mediation